-Step Reasoning Answer Step 1 Will the activity disturb the ground surface or any culturally modified trees?
-The proposed works will disturb the ground surface through earthworks associated with the installation of the proposed solar farm.
-The proposal will not impact mature, native vegetation as the study area has been historically cleared of all mature native vegetation and therefore will not harm culturally modified trees.
-Yes If the answer to Step 1 is 'yes', procee ed to Step 2 Step 2a Are there any relevant records of Aboriginal heritage on AHIMS to indicate presence of Aboriginal objects?
-AHIMS indicated that there are no Aboriginal sites within the study area.
-No Step 2b Are there other sources of information to indicate presence of Aboriginal objects?
+Step 2b Are there other sources of information to indicate presence of Aboriginal objects?
 There are no other sources of information to indicate that Aboriginal objects are likely in the study area.
 No Step 2c Will the activity impact landforms with archaeological sensitivity as defined by the Due Diligence Code?
 Landforms with identified archaeological sensitivity are present as the study area is within 200 m of 'waters.'
-Yes If the answer to any stage of Step 2 is 'yes', proceed to Step 3 Step 3 Can harm to Aboriginal objects listed on AHIMS or identified by other sources of information and/or can the carrying out of the activity at the relevant landscape features be avoided?
-The proposal will impact landforms with archaeological sensitivity as identified in the Due Diligence Code: landforms within 200 m of 'waters.'
-No If the answer to Step 3 is 'no', a visua I inspection is required.
+Yes If the answer to any stage of Step 2 is 'y res', proceed to Step 3 Step 3 Can harm to Aboriginal objects listed on AHIMS or identified by other sources of information and/or can the carrying out of the activity at the relevant landscape features be avoided?
+The proposal will impact landforms with archaeological sensitivity as identified in the Due Diligence Code of Practice: landforms within 200 m of 'waters.'
+No If the answer to Step 3 is 'no', a visual inspection is required.
 Proceed to Step 4.
 Step 4 Does the visual inspection confirm that there are Aboriginal objects or that they are likely?
 The visual inspection recorded no Aboriginal objects in the study area.
-Landforms with identified archaeological sensitivity that were identified at a desk-top level were found during the inspection to have low archaeological potential due to unsuitable soil types and land use disturbances.
+Landforms with identified archaeological sensitivity that were identified at a desk-top level were found during the inspection to have low archaeological potential.
 No Conclusion AHIP not necessary.
 Proceed with caution.